DataDog/integrations-core/dotnetclr/README.md

 ## Installation

-The Dotnetclr check is packaged with the Agent, so simply [install the Agent][1] on your servers.
+The Dotnetclr check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your servers.

 ## Configuration